ddella/Debian11-K8s/EKS/Stars/README.md

 ```

 ## Start the Stars policy demo
 Start by download all the manifests.
-You could pass the url directly to `kubectl`.
+You could have passed the url directly to `kubectl` but I wanted to keep a copy for cleanup at the end.

 ```sh
 curl -LO https://docs.projectcalico.org/v3.5/getting-started/kubernetes/tutorials/stars-policy/manifests/00-namespace.yaml